ryanozx/tp/docs/UserGuide.md

 * **Acceptable Values:**
   * Employee List Index: A unique identifier corresponding to a row entry shown in the address book.
 It must be a valid number and cannot exceed the number of entries in the address book.
   * Tag: A non-empty string used to categorise and label an employee.
-Tags must be single words and contain only alphanumeric characters (e.g., remote, contract, full-time).
+Tags names only allows alphanumeric characters, spaces, and dashes. (e.g., remote, contract-worker, full time).
 They are also case-sensitive, so “friend” and “Friend” are different tags.
 * **Expected Output on Success:**
   * GUI Changes: The employee's record shows the new tag.
   * Message shown to the user: "Edited Person: ..." followed by the person's updated information